NoCompromises/ibis/readme.md

 Edit your `/ibis.php` configuration files to define the font files to be loaded from the `/assets/fonts` directory.
 After that you may use the defined fonts in your themes (`/assets/theme-light.html` & `/assets/theme-dark.html`).

+## Using a Cover

+To use an image for your book cover, ensure the `assets/cover.jpg` file contains your design.

+If you'd like to create an HTML-based design of your book cover, you can remove the image file and create a `assets/cover.html` file.
+Please note that this HTML has to be compatible with the [MPDF](https://mpdf.github.io/) library's constraints.

+If you do not have a `assets/cover.jpg` or a `assets/cover.html`, your PDF will not contain a cover page.

 ## Generating PDF eBook

 ```
 ibis build
 ```

-Ibis will parse the files in alphabetical order and store the PDF file in `/export`.
+Ibis will parse the `.md` files in the `content` folder in alphabetical order and store the PDF file in `/export`.

-The default is to generate the PDF using the light theme, to generate a PDF using the dark theme:
+The default is to generate the PDF using the light theme.
+To generate a PDF using the dark theme:

 ```
 ibis build dark